google-aai/tf-serving-k8s-tutorial/README.md

 Fortunately, we have two options to handle this: by changing options for PVs (general solution that works on most if not all clusters), or by serving the model from a cloud storage system (s3, gs, etc.).
+The steps in the below section will guide you through the process for serving on prem or on cloud.

 ### Setting up TF Serving for your Model